regro/regolith/docs/broker.rst

 ******************

 To load the broker you need a ``regolithrc.json`` file.
-With that you can use either the class based or function interface
+With that you can use either the class based or function interface.
+Note: When utilizing the broker with the local FS, load_db must be run from the local directory.
+In this case, the argument can optionally be omitted (i.e. db = Broker.from_rc()).

 .. code-block:: python